 After four years at the University of Tennessee at Chattanooga, Shepherd and her husband could not wait to get back to Shreveport to be closer to family living in the area.

-Shepherd spoke with External Relations and allowed us to learn more about the actuarial-extraordinaire on a personal level.
+Shepherd spoke with Marketing & Communication and allowed us to learn more about the actuarial-extraordinaire on a personal level.

 Q: Where did you grow up?